When it comes to feeling pretty in pink, you’ve probably already got some go-to pink outfits.

 4. Lounging Around in Pink

 Lounge days at home can be wonderful.
-A proper chance to relax, unwind and slob out in front of the TV.
+A proper chance to feel free and relax, unwind and slob out in front of the TV.

 We all need it sometimes.
 But, we still feel better if we know that we look good.